Nhaila-Abdessamad/Ethereum-Dev-Guide/WS3-Creating-A-MarketPlace/3-Front-End.md

 * [Installing Nodejs npm and Git](#installing-nodejs-npm-and-git)

-## Installing Nodejs npm and Git
+## Exploration of the Front-End
-- Normal dev Environement Preparation.
+- Exploration of the Front-End.

 ## Acknowledgements
 - [Truffle NFT MarketPlace 1](https://github.com/eQereum/truffle-web3-nft-marketplace)